DR-Analytics-Recruitment/interview-resources/001-power-bi/soft-interview-questions.md

 # Power BI Interview Questions 📊

 A comprehensive list of Power BI interview questions to gauge a candidate's skill level from beginner to advanced.
-The questions are segmented by different areas and difficulty levels.
+The questions are segmented by different areas and difficulty levels and can be asked in a face to face interview or virtual interview.

 ---